Who is Refugee

 4. WHAT IS THE PROCESS TO SEEK ASYLUM IN HONG KONG?

-Claimants then start the Unified Screening System and file a non-refoulement claim.
-This process usually takes years, and they cannot work or volunteer, forced into relying on government subsidies and living under the poverty line.
+Claimants then enter the Unified Screening Mechanism to file a non-refoulement claim.
+This process can take several years, during which they are probihited from working or volunteering, leaving them dependent on government subsidies and often living below the poverty line.

 5. WHAT DOES THE HONG KONG GOVERNMENT PROVIDE FOR THEM?

-Housing: HK$1,500 (US$194) per adult or half of that amount for a child, paid directly to the landlord.
-The average rent of a subdivided flat in Hong Kong is HK$ 5,000 for 132 square feet.
+• Housing: HK$1,500 per adult, or HK$750 for a child, paid directly to landlords.
+This falls short of current market rates—the average rent for a 132-square-foot subdivided flat in Hong Kong is around HK$5,000.

-Utilities: HK$300 (US$39) per household.
-However, the landlords of subdivided flats often charge more than the official tariff.
+• Utilities: HK$300 per household.
+However, landlords of subdivided flats often demand fees exceeding official utility tariffs.

-6. ARE SUBSTANTIATED CLAIMANTS ALLOWED TO TAKE UP EMPLOYMENT IN HONG KONG?
+6. ARE SUBSTANTIATED CLAIMANTS ALLOWED TO TAKE UP LEGAL EMPLOYMENT IN HONG KONG?